top of page

 Preface

-As a university professor and teacher trainer for over 25 years, I am constantly reminded of the lack of available teaching resources and materials to provide equitable and inclusive education.
-It is essential to have a well-balanced curriculum representing diverse groups' contributions to U.S. history and their success stories, including the hardships they faced as a minority and how they overcame racial discrimination.
+As a university professor and teacher educator for over 25 years, I am constantly reminded of the lack of available teaching resources and materials to provide equitable and inclusive education.
 It is vital to highlight Korean American history, especially in Southern California, where many Korean Americans reside and where many great Korean Americans have worked and thrived.
 Our students will benefit from learning about role models such as Dr. Sammy Lee (an Olympic medalist and medical doctor who served in the U.S. Army hospital) and Colonel Young Oak Kim (a U.S. Army officer and the first Asian American to lead a combat battalion).
-As such, I have collaborated with scholars, educators, and community leaders to develop the Korean American Ethnic Studies curriculum and teaching resource materials for K–12 classrooms as the first step in creating a non-anti-Asian and inclusive society for all.
+As such, I have collaborated with scholars, educators, and community leaders to develop the Korean American Ethnic Studies Curriculum: Teaching Resources for K–12 Classrooms as the first step in creating a non-anti-Asian and inclusive society for all.

-In this book, you will see that ESMC has been re-edited and categorized in chronological order from the Korean Diaspora & Early Korean Immigrants to Korean Americans in the 21st Century.
-Many teachers can easily choose and combine the materials in this book with other lessons.
-We have also aligned with various content area state standards since ethnic studies is an interdisciplinary curriculum.
+In this book, you will see that the Korean ESMC has been re-edited and categorized in chronological order from the Korean diaspora and early Korean immigrants to Korean Americans in the 21st century.
+Teachers can easily choose and combine the materials in this book with other lessons.
+We have also aligned the material with various content area state standards since ethnic studies is an interdisciplinary curriculum.
 We have included a teacher guide, up to three lesson activities, assessments, extension activities, and additional resources to explore each lesson further and for easier implementation of those lessons.

-These teaching materials are just the beginning of our work and may not be representative of all of Korean American experiences.
-More Korean American Ethnic Studies curricula should be developed, and teacher training should be carried out concurrently.
+These teaching materials are just the beginning of our work and are not representative of all Korean American experiences.
+More Korean American ethnic studies curricula should be developed, and teacher training should be carried out concurrently.
 For this to happen, many educators, as well as people who are interested in Korean American studies, must work together for years to come.
-People who know other notable Korean American experiences should inform us.
-University professors specializing in content areas, teacher trainers, and classroom teachers can play essential roles in developing and validating the Korean American Studies curriculum and teaching materials.
-School teachers, administrators, district staff, and community representatives should form a task force to discuss these valuable educational materials' implementation and dissemination aspects.
-If you know any other Korean American experiences that our K-12 students should learn from, please feel free to share with us your unique 'Unsung Korean American heroes' and their stories.
+University professors specializing in content areas, teacher trainers, and classroom teachers can play essential roles in developing and validating the Korean American Studies curricula and teaching materials.
+In addition, schoolteachers, administrators, district staff, and community representatives should form a task force to discuss the implementation and dissemination aspects of these valuable educational materials.
+If you know of any other Korean American experiences that our K-12 students should learn from, please share your unique unsung Korean American heroes and their stories with us.

 Finally, I extend my greetings to all who will benefit and gain valuable insights from this book, and I hope you will enjoy reading and learning.
-Again, my heartfelt appreciation goes to all those who have supported and encouraged me in many ways to produce this first teaching resource materials to teach Korean American Studies in K-12 classrooms effectively.
+Again, my heartfelt appreciation goes to all those who have supported and encouraged me in many ways to produce these resource materials.
 Thank you, everyone!

 Respectfully,